3.2 First Amendment: Freedom of Religion

 For instance, in 1992, the Court decided in Lee v.
 Weisman that a public middle school's graduation ceremony should not include prayers from clergy, stating that attendance and participation in a religious exercise at such an important event was effectively compelled by the state.
 Later, in 2000, the Court ruled in Santa Fe Independent School District v.
 Doe against a policy in Santa Fe, Texas, that allowed high school students to vote on whether to have a prayer or message before football games.
 In the Santa Fe case, Justice John Paul Stevens noted that a pregame prayer could pressure attendees to engage in religious worship.
 Chief Justice William Rehnquist, dissenting, criticized the majority for misinterpreting past rulings and accused them of being adversarial toward religion in public life, reminding that the same Congress responsible for the Bill of Rights had asked President Washington to proclaim a national day of thanksgiving to God.

 However, in 2010, the Court made a controversial 5-4 decision allowing Hastings College of Law, part of the University of California, to enforce a policy that required all recognized student groups to accept any member.
 This meant that a Christian group demanding its members to sign a statement of faith could not receive official recognition.
-The majority argued that this policy was a fair and neutral rule for student groups, while dissenters contended that it was designed to exclude the Christian group and discriminated against unpopular views.
+The majority argued that this policy was a fair and neutral rule for student groups, while dissenters contended that it was designed to exclude the Christian group and discriminate against unpopular views.

 In 2012, Vanderbilt University faced a similar situation when it denied official recognition to religious groups that restricted membership based on beliefs.
 However, since Vanderbilt is a private university, this issue did not raise constitutional questions, unlike the Hastings case.
 Private institutions generally can impose restrictions on speech or religious practices as long as they do not violate anti-discrimination laws.